BC Government Announces $25M for Shoreline Cleanup in Partnership with First Nations

 Did you know that crabs possess compound eyes, enabling them to have a panoramic view of their surroundings?
 With thousands of tiny individual lenses, their eyes provide a remarkable visual acuity, allowing them to spot potential prey and predators with astonishing precision.

-Scientists Are Baffled Why Creatures Keep Evolving Into Crabs
+Scientists Are Baffled Why Creatures Keep Evolving into Crabs

 The Pacific salmon species include Chinook (king), Coho (silver), Sockeye (red), Pink, and Chum (dog) salmon.
 They play vital ecological and economic roles, with distinct flavors and characteristics, supporting ecosystems and communities along the Pacific coast.

-Indigenous Groups From BC to Alaska Declare State of Emergency For Pacific Salmon
+Indigenous Groups from BC to Alaska Declare State of Emergency for Pacific Salmon